-Form 8.3 - Warpaint London Plc
+Form 8.3 - Warpaint London PLC

 Aktien in diesem Artikel

-Börse aktuell - Live TickerDow etwas höher erwartet -- ATX im Plus -- DAX fester -- Börsen in Fernost letztlich mehrheitlich im Plus
+Börse aktuell - Live TickerVor EZB-Leitzinsentscheid: ATX im Plus -- DAX macht weiterhin Rekorde -- Tokio schließt etwas höher

-Der heimische Aktienmarkt zeigt sich am Donnerstag im Plus.
-Der deutsche Aktienmarkt notiert ebenso stärker.
-An der Wall Street geht es zaghaft aufwärts.
-Asiens Börsen zeigten sich überwiegend mit Gewinnen.
+Der heimische Aktienmarkt verzeichnet am Donnerstag leichte Aufschläge.
+Der deutsche Aktienmarkt notiert mit positiven Vorzeichen.
+Die Börse in Japan zeigte sich im Donnerstagshandel fester.